PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 “The Code of Mad Men: Emotional Labor, Schizophrenia and the Computer Age.”
 Article.
 The Journal of Popular Culture.
 April 2017.
 Volume 50, Issue 2, pp. 341-62.

 On the Threshold: Transitional Architectures in the Modern Novel.
 Book.
-Manuscript reviewed by Cornell UP editor and sent to external reviewers.
+Manuscript passed review by Cornell UP editor and sent to external reviewers.

 “Selon Marta Nijhuis and Mauro Carbone: Screens, Surfaces, and Shadows.”
-Interview.
 The Ocean State Review.
 Fall 2017.

 Works in Progress

-“Beyond Dialectics: Surface Reading in an Age of Populism.”
+“Beyond Dialectics: Surface Reading in the Age of Trump.”
 Article.
-(To be submitted to Critical Inquiry).
+(To be submitted to PMLA).

 “Achan.”
 Short Story.
 Michigan Quarterly Review.
 (Under Review).